quickapps/docs/en/developers/hooktags.rst

     }

-Now we must define the event handler method which should receive hooktag's information and convert it into HTML:
+Now we must define the event handler method which should receive hooktag’s information and convert it into HTML:

 .. code:: php